adilsukumar/SCLC-Somatic-Variant-Analysis/README.md

 ## 8. License

-This project is conducted under the **Sequensolutions** bioinformatics framework.
+This project is licensed under the MIT License and conducted under the **Sequensolutions**.